tyoung3/sw/README.md

 for each process,  connect these processes via Go interface channels, and wait for all processes to finish.

+On option, sw will create a GraphViz .dot file, an abstract syntax tree, or a linearized tree.

-The network definition consists of a list of streams(or dataflows).
+The network definition consists of a list of streams(or dataflows) and subnet definitions.
 Each stream definition consists of a sink process, a sink port number, "<-", a source portnumber, and a source process followed by the statement terminator, ';'; or a source process, a source portnumber,